Wuhan coronavirus: Three persons kept under observation in India, toll in China rises to 26

 Earlier in the day, a news report had said that two people who recently returned to Mumbai from China were under medical observation for possible infection.
 The third person is being monitored in Hyderabad, PTI reported.
 Around 25 students who have returned to India recently from Wuhan are also being closely monitored.

 The Brihanmumbai Municipal Corporation created an isolation ward at the Kasturba hospital in Chinchpokli in South Mumbai.
 Doctors at the Mumbai airport have been asked to send travellers returning from China to the isolation ward if they show any symptoms of the coronavirus.
-The All India Institute of Medical Sciences in New Delhi has also set up an isolation ward.
+The All India Institute of Medical Sciences and Ram Manohar Lohia Hospital in New Delhi have also set up isolation wards.

+In Kerala, seven persons are being monitored in hospitals and 73 are under surveillance at their homes, PTI reported.

 The government has also extended a travel advisory to 12 more airports in addition to the current seven.